spiral/docs/odm/basics.md

 dump($user);
 ```

-> ODM provides only one feature of automatic convertion of `DateTime` classes in your queries into instance of `MongoDate`.
+> The ODM provides only one feature of automatic conversion of the `DateTime` classes in your queries into instance of `MongoDate`.

 #### FindByPK
-In cases where you would like to find your document based on it's primary key value (MongoId in "_id" field) we can use method `findByPK`.
-Method will behave same way as `findOne` if no entity can be found.
+When you want to find your document based on it's primary key value (MongoId in "_id" field), you can use the method `findByPK`.
+This method will behave the same way as `findOne` if no entity is found.

 ```php
 $user = User::findByPK($mongoID);
 dump($user);
 ```

-> Method can accept mboth `MongoId` and string which will be automatically casted to valid id instance.
+> Method can accept both `MongoId` and string which will be automatically combined to valid id instance.

-The most often option is to find model based on provided primary key or return client exception on failure, spiral does not embedds any application specific logic into ODM component so you have to raise an exception by your own, fortunatelly it's pretty easy to do:
+The most common option is to find the model based on the provided primary key or return client exception on failure.
+Spiral does not embed any application specific logic into the ODM component so you have to raise an exception on your own.
+This is easy to do:

 ```php
 public function index($id)